• English

 The Imhotep Museum

-The Imhotep Museum was constructed in Saqqara to honor the memory of Imhotep, one of the most skilled architects of ancient Egypt, and credited with the idea of erecting the tombs of the kings and queens in the pyramid shape we see today.
+The Imhotep Museum was constructed in Saqqara to honor the memory of Imhotep, one of the most skilled architects of ancient Egypt, and credited with erecting the tombs of the kings and queens in the pyramid shape we see today.

 Imhotep constructed the first pyramid in Egypt, the Step Pyramid of Djoser, and a whole complex around the pyramid.
 The Step Pyramid of Djoser is the oldest surviving stone building in the world.

-As well as being the first to construct temokes with stone and to build pyramids, Imhotep was also the first to use columns in constructing different structures, to construct the ceilings of temples with stone blocks, and build a statue above ground level.
+As well as being the first to construct smokes with stone and build pyramids, Imhotep was also the first to use columns to create different structures, make the ceilings of temples with stone blocks, and build a statue above ground level.

-Moreover, Imhotep was a renowned astrologer and some historians and scientists assert that he created the Ephemeris System, and invented the ancient Egyptian style of writing and black ink that became widely used.
+Moreover, Imhotep was a renowned astrologer.
+Some historians and scientists assert that he created the Ephemeris System and invented the ancient Egyptian writing style and black ink that became widely used.

-Due to his exceptional skills and talents, Imhotep worked in many important positions in the reign of King Djoser who belonged to the 3rd Dynasty.
-Imhotep was the general director supervising the affairs of the royal palace of the king.
+Due to his exceptional skills and talents, Imhotep worked in many important positions during the reign of King Djoser, who belonged to the 3rd Dynasty.
+Imhotep was the general director supervising the affairs of the king's royal palace.

-He became a vizier in the reign of Djoser as well, and he had many privileges that were reserved for the Pharaohs and members of the royal family.
+He became a vizier in the reign of Djoser, and he had many privileges reserved for the Pharaohs and members of the royal family.

 It is a great mystery that Imhotep suddenly disappeared from historical records; there was no mention of his death in any ancient Egyptian records, and to this day, his tomb has not been discovered.